devops-surya/devops-training/Fast_Track_April_2022/Docker & Kubernetes/Docker.md

 ```
 ![preview](../images/Docker10.png)
 ![preview](../images/Docker11.png)
-* To create a cotainer from the image of samplewar follow below steps:
+* To create a container from the image of samplewar follow below steps:
 ```
 docker container run samplewar
 ```